Find a Women's Only Treatment for Co-occurring and Dual-Diagnosis Disorders

-Since it’s important that you (or another you care about) receive the best care available for men, a dual diagnosis treatment at Casa Capri can be the effective solution you’re looking for.
+Since it’s important that you (or another you care about) get the best possible care available for women, a dual diagnosis treatment at Casa Capri can be the effective solution you’re looking for.
 Call our friendly intake staff now to find out how we may help you with your co-occurring disorder: (844) 310-5975.

-Casa Capri is committed to providing the best care for men, aged 18 to 45.
-In fact, that’s why we strive to offer an individualized treatment center for dual diagnosis by employing multiple, beneficial treatment modalities.
-As it happens, we’re extremely proud of addiction treatment program we’ve crafted specifically just for women.
-Rightfully so—the continual feedback we receive from our alums shows us that we know how to deliver when the rubber meets the road.
+Casa Capri Recovery is committed to providing the best care for women, aged 18 to 45.
+In fact, that’s why we offer a customized and individualized treatment center program.
+We are experts in treating dual diagnosis by using multiple, beneficial treatment modalities.
+As it happens, we’re super proud of the addiction treatment program we’ve crafted.
+It’s specifically just for women.
+Rightfully so—the constant feedback we receive from our alums shows us that we know how to deliver when the rubber meets the road.